 The spacious footpaths along historic Canal Street make this main artery a pleasant place to walk.
 Stroll between historic buildings, now housing boutique shops, and prominent galleries such as The Hub.

-With its central location, the Canal Street Historic District is a great launching point to experience New Smyrna Beach’s highlight.
+With its central location in the historic downtown, the Canal Street Historic District is a great launching point to experience NSB’s highlights.
 In any case, you’ll quickly be taken in by the lively atmosphere.
 A hub in its own right, Canal Street is a fun place to people-watch and to get a brief insight into local life.

 Turtle Mound National Historic Site